Meet the Team

 - Law Clerk, German Rubenstein, LLP

 Andrew Janet joined Janet, Janet & Suggs, LLC after serving as an associate attorney in the litigation department of Cleary Gottlieb, a preeminent international law firm.
-He practiced at the Cleary’s headquarters in New York and worked on high-profile corporate litigation and investigations where billions of dollars were at stake.
+He practiced at Cleary’s headquarters in New York and worked on high-profile corporate litigation and investigations where billions of dollars were at stake.

-At JJS, his practice focuses on representing victims of negligence and other wrongful conduct in high-stakes medical malpractice, other professional negligence, sexual abuse cases, and environmental litigation, at times on an individual case basis and at other times in a class action setting.
+At JJS, his practice focuses on representing victims of negligence and other wrongful conduct in sexual abuse cases, high-stakes medical malpractice suits, environmental litigation, and other professional negligence cases, including on an individual case basis and in a class action setting.

-- Serving as liaison counsel for hundreds of sexual abuse survivors in litigation against University of Southern California regarding allegations of sexual misconduct by its former gynecologist, Dr. George Tyndall.
+- Serving as co-liaison counsel for hundreds of sexual abuse survivors in litigation against University of Southern California regarding allegations of sexual misconduct by its former gynecologist, Dr. George Tyndall.

 - Collaborating on litigation strategy, researching a variety of issues, and reviewing and managing intakes for sexual abuse victims.

 Andrew also has a special interest in cases involving fraudulent business practices, having gained experience in that area through his work involving litigation over the fraud committed by Bernard Madoff.

 Andrew graduated from New York University School of Law.
 His academic honors and achievements at NYU include being named a Robert McKay Scholar and serving as the Executive Editor of the NYU Law Review.
-He was the first NYU School of Law student to have two articles published in the school’s Law Review as a student.
+He was the first NYU School of Law alumnus to have two articles published in the school’s Law Review as a student.